azhalkouski/crawler-service/README.md

   enforcing PEP 8 style conventions.

   **black:** Black is an opinionated code formatter that automatically reformats code to comply with its style guide.
-WHile it doesnt' enforce PEP 8 exactly, it often produces code that aligns with PEP 8 standards.
+While it doesn't enforce PEP 8 exactly, it often produces code that aligns with PEP 8 standards.